İsmail Türüt: "Plan Yapmayın Plan" controversy

 Whereas the song does not name Ogün, Yasin and Hrant Dink explicitly, a video clip posted on YouTube shows images of Ogün, Yasin, and Hrant Dink throughout the song.

-Hakan Öztekin of Çarşamba claimed responsibility for making the video clip.
+Yasin Hayal of Trabzon claimed responsibility for making the video clip.
 He claims that he didn't have a political motive when creating the clip, but created the clip as a hobbyist.